Ian2731/Web-Design-Challenge/README.md

   - A comparisons page
   - A data page

-There is also a navigation menu at the top of every page
+There is also a navigation menu at the top of every page that contains:
+  - the name of the site on the left of the nav which allows users to return to the landing page from any page